 - What is a DWI 3rd or more and the potential punishment?

 - What is a felony DWI?

 - What is DWI 2nd and the potential punishment?

 - How long will a DWI arrest or a DWI conviction in Texas stay on my record?
 How will it affect my automobile insurance rates?

-- What is an administrative license revocation (ALR), and why is it important to have an ALR hearing?
+- What is an administrative license revocation (ALR) Hearing, and why is it important?

 - What is DUI and its potential punishment?